quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-In order to allow reliable stream resets in 0-RTT packets, both endpoints MUST remember the value of this transport parameter.
+When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
+This allows use of this extension in 0-RTT packets.
 If 0-RTT data is accepted by the server, the server MUST NOT disable this extension on the resumed connection.